 My doctor explained that the baby’s heart rate was elevated and that combined with the blood and contractions made him think the placenta had torn from the uterus and blood was now pumping into the uterus.
 I was headed for an emergency c-section.

-A little before 8pm I was standing outside with my doctor while husband got the car trying to have a conversation in Portuguese.
-Twenty minutes later my doctor was wheeling me into the emergency room and pushing over to some nurses who began giving a flurry of instruction in Portuguese.
+A little before 8pm I was standing outside with my doctor trying to have small talk in Portuguese while my husband got the car.
+Twenty minutes later my doctor was wheeling me into the emergency room and pushing me over to some nurses who began giving a flurry of instructions in Portuguese.
 I was being prepped for emergency surgery 7 weeks before my due date and strangely enough I was not panicked.
 I was too occupied with breathing through contractions and understanding the directions I was given to really dwell on worst case scenarios.
 Contractions are a great distraction.
 Contractions and conjugating Portuguese verbs.